 - provide support payments (temporary or permanent) to an “alternate payee” or

-A QDRO must meet certain rules under federal law in order for it to be valid.
-There is no requirement that both parties (in most cases you and your spouse) sign an agreement.
+A QDRO must meet certain requirements under federal and/or state laws in order for it to be valid, accepted, and followed by the retirement or pension plan.
 Read the Law: 29 UCS 1056

 A QDRO must be issued by a “state authority” (usually a court) through a judgment, order or decree, which addresses a property settlement.
 Not all domestic relations orders “qualify” and can divide a pension plan.

-Practically speaking, this is an area for trained specialists.
-For this document (which will make such a big difference in your future financial security) you want to have someone who regularly handles cases like yours and has been doing the work for awhile.
+Practically speaking, this is an area for trained professionals.
+For this document (which will make such a big difference in your future financial security) you want to have someone who regularly handles cases like yours and has significant experience.
 Even some attorneys will not have the knowledge or expertise to draft a good QDRO.
-Ask an attorney how many QDRO’s s/he has done and what percentage of their practice involves divorce or related matters.
-An attorney who does not specialize in the area will take much longer to investigate, research and then draft the appropriate document (and therefore cost you more) and will be more likely to make a mistake.
+Ask an attorney how many QDRO’s he or she has done and what percentage of their practice involves divorce or related matters.
+An attorney whose practice does not focus on the area will take much longer to investigate, research and then draft the appropriate document (and therefore cost you more) and will be more likely to make a mistake.

 Is There a Limit on What Percentage of the Retirement Plan Benefit that can be Assigned to Someone Else Under a QDRO?